 - Low-dose chloroquine or hydroxychloroqine (usually twice weekly tablet).
 It is important that only this very small dose is used, as larger doses can cause an acute illness.
 The chloroquine and hydroxychloroquine make the porphyrins more soluble and increase their excretion in the urine, which may result in some darkening of the urine.
 As only low doses of chloroqine or hydroxychloroquine are used, regular eye review is not generally required.

 Both treatments are effective in most patients.
 The choice will depend on various factors, including which are considered to be the most important predisposing conditions in each patient.
 Occasionally both treatments may be required.
 In patients who cannot tolerate either of these two treatments, other options such as drugs that help remove iron from the body are available, although these are more complicated to administer.
+Other measures:

 - Alcohol.
 All alcoholic drinks should be avoided.

 - Cigarette smoking should be stopped.

 - Oestrogen therapy.
 Women on oestrogen treatments will be asked to stop taking them while the PCT is being treated.
 However once the PCT has been treated it may be possible to restart hormone treatment.